Educating, mentoring & uniting animal advocates to turn knowledge, skills & connections into legal rights for animals worldwide

 At the International Centre for Animal Rights and Ethics (ICARE), we envision a world where all sentient beings are recognised as individuals with inherent rights and dignity.

-To achieve this vision, we’re making animal rights law available for everyone, everywhere, blending animal rights theory with practical application, empowering others with the knowledge and tools to make legal rights for animals a reality globally.
+To achieve this vision, we’re making animal rights law accessible to everyone, everywhere.
+We combine animal rights theory with legal knowledge and practical application, equipping animal advocates with the necessary tools and knowledge to challenge animal exploitation and make legal rights for animals a global reality.

-Our research and advocacy activities are designed to have a wide-reaching impact, providing resources to influence legislation, lobbying efforts, and ethical standards worldwide.
+Our research and advocacy efforts aim to achieve widespread impact by providing additional resources for animal advocates to influence legislation, lobby initiatives, and ethical standards worldwide.

-We provide legal support for NGOs and animal advocates at the local level to strengthen the animal rights movement and maximise the chances of successful legal reform for animals.
-Our focus on long-term training and network building ensures sustained advocacy and progress for animal rights worldwide.
+We provide legal support to NGOs and animal advocates to strengthen the animal rights movement and enhance the likelihood of successful legal reforms for animals.
+Our focus on long-term training and movement-building helps ensure sustained advocacy and progress for animal rights globally.

-Join us in our mission to transform the legal landscape for animals and achieve our vision of a world where animals are treated with justice and compassion!
+Join us and support us in our mission to transform the legal landscape for animals and achieve our vision of a world where animals are treated with justice and compassion!

 Our Mission